By Wang Zihan

 For example, there was a sister in our church who always didn’t attend meetings on time because of passivity and weakness.
 I fellowshiped with her many times, but it didn’t work.
 I felt really angry over this and decided that she was not a sincere believer in God.
 So, I didn’t want to support her anymore or pay any more attention to her.
 Afterward, I saw the Bible say: “Let not him that eats despise him that eats not; and let not him which eats not judge him that eats: for God has received him.
 Who are you that judge another man’s servant? to his own master he stands or falls.
 Yes, he shall be held up: for God is able to make him stand” (Romans 14: 3-4).
 When I read this I felt quite ashamed.
 Thinking back on how God moved my brothers and sisters to support me when I was negative and weak and fell in defeat so that I could stay standing.
 Likewise, now when I saw that the sister couldn’t attend meetings on time because of family and secular entanglements, I ought to give her loving support.
 However, I did not feel worried or anxious about her life, and even gave her the cold shoulder and defined her as a believer who wasn’t sincere to God.
 I was so wicked and had no compassion.
 My actions were fundamentally inconsistent with the Lord’s intention.
 After realizing this, I came before God to confess my sins and repent, and decided to continue supporting the sister, fellowship with her out of love, and share my practical experiences with her.
 After several times of fellowship, she started to attend meetings regularly and even to do the church work.
 Through this experience I understood that during the period that God works to save man, no matter what weaknesses and failings we believers have or what kind of corruptions we reveal, as long as we are sincere believers in God and can repent before God, God will give us opportunities to change.
 Therefore, we should also help and tolerate others out of love, and treat everyone according to God’s requirements.
 We must not arbitrarily define or judge others.
 Only treating others this way is fair and conforms to the Lord’s will.

-Third, we should neither overestimate nor underestimate any of others, and learn to discover the strengths of others to make up our own shortcomings.
+3. We should neither overestimate nor underestimate any of others, and learn to discover the strengths of others to make up our own shortcomings.

 The Bible says: “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
 Look not every man on his own things, but every man also on the things of others.
 Let this mind be in you, which was also in Christ Jesus” (Philippians: 2:3-5).
 When we get along with the brothers and sisters, if we look down upon those who are not talented and gifted or those who are foolish and of poor caliber because we have a certain level of capability and possess a little caliber and talent, this reveals our arrogance, which is the disposition of Satan.
 The Lord Jesus said: “And whoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted” (Matthew: 23-12).
 We should humble ourselves and modestly draw on the strengths of others to make up our own shortcomings.
 Only then will God be pleased with us, and our lives grow continuously.